 The word attachment is used in WordPress when you upload an item to WordPress using the “add media” button, any file you add to WordPress is an attachment and it is stored in the media library.
 Supported files include images, graphics, videos, animation, PDF, word processing documents, etc

 This is the image that shows on your WordPress profile and on every WordPress site you visit when you are trying to comment.
-WordPress allows you to create a custom avatar which is attached to your profile and username when you comment on your page or other WordPress websites.
+WordPress allows you to create a custom avatar that is attached to your profile and username when you comment on your page or other WordPress websites.

 If you are a WordPress site owner or administrator, there is a huge chance that you will spend most of your time working here.
 The backend of a WordPress site is that part of the site that is only available to register and authenticated users of the site which allows them to update and make changes to the site.

 The backend of a WordPress site is the administrative part of the website that is used by the Administrators of the site to create, edit, delete and modify the contents on the site.
 On the backend, each user is provided with functionalities based on their admin level or user role.
 The backend is only available to registered users of the site.
-The WordPress backend is made up of the WordPress core files, Pages, Posts, Media Library, Plugins, Tools, Themes etc.
+The WordPress backend is made up of the WordPress core files, Pages, Posts, Media libraries, Plugins, Tools, Themes, etc.

 The backend is everything that happens behind the scene of your WordPress site.
 These are the basic terminologies associated with the backend.
 To access the backend of a WordPress site, add the /wp-admin extension at the back of the domain name.
 Eg if your domain is www.yoursite.com, to access the backend, you will need to visit www.yoursite.com/wp-admin.
 However, the URL may vary from different WordPress installations.